 Conditions

-- The Award will be of an amount to be determined by the National Executive of the NZ Founders Society from time to time, but will not be less than $1,500 or more than $3,000.
-There is one award per year available and applications should be received by 31 August for the coming year.
+1. The Award will be of an amount to be determined by the National Executive of the NZ Founders Society from time to time, but will not be less than $1,500 or more than $3,000.
+The NZ Founders Society adjudicators will recommend to the Executive Committee the number of successful applicants and an award value for each successful applicant, and the Executive Committee will decide the awards to be made each year.
+Current applications should be received by 31 March for the coming year.

 Previous Award Recipients